 The Entry of Islam

-Under Sultan Muhammad Shah, Brunei adopted Islam late in the 14th century.
-As the nation became an Islamic state and grew connected to other Muslim kingdoms in Southeast Asia, this signaled a dramatic change in its history.
+Under Sultan Muhammad Shah, Brunei first welcomed Islam late in the 14th century.
+Turning into an Islamic state and growing near other Muslim kingdoms in Southeast Asia, the nation experienced a major historical change.

 European Colonization